peno64/repository.example/README.md

 ### An adddon is updated

-The addon sources are in folder repo.
+The addon sources are in folder repo (or leia, matrix).
 Make the needed changes to the addon and don't forget to increment the version number in addon.xml

 ### An adddon is added

-The addon sources are in folder repo.
+The addon sources are in folder repo (or leia, matrix).
 Put here the addon there in its folder. \
 Since a new addon is added to the repo, the repo must also update. \
-To force that, goto folder -/repository.peno64.
+To force that, goto folder -/ADDON_ID_HERE.
 Edit addon.xml and increase the version number. \
 Edit in the root file index.html and change the version numbers here also.
 Note that this must be done two times.

 ### After the changes are made to the addon/repo

-Remove folders zips in folders - and repo. \
+Remove folders zips in folders -, repo, leia, matrix. \
 Run python script _repo_generator.py \
-Remove file repository.peno64-x.y.zip in the root folder. \
+Remove file ADDON_ID_HERE-VERSION_NUMBER_HERE.zip in the root folder. \
-Copy zip file -/zips/repository.peno64/repository.peno64-x.y.zip to the root folder.
+Copy zip file -/zips/ADDON_ID_HERE/ADDON_ID_HERE-VERSION_NUMBER_HERE.zip to the root folder.

 ### Upload the changes to github
 git add . \